ORESoftware/live-mutex/README.md

 ## About

+* Live-Mutex is a non-distributed mutex for synchronization across multiple processes/threads.
+* Non-distributed means no failover if the broker goes down, but the upside is higher-performance.
+* By default, a binary semaphore, but can be used to create a non-binary semaphore, where multiple lockholders can hold a lock, for example, to do some form of rate limiting.
-<b>Live-Mutex can use either TCP or Unix Domain Sockets (UDS) to create an evented (non-polling) networked mutex API.</b>
+* Live-Mutex can use either TCP or Unix Domain Sockets (UDS) to create an evented (non-polling) networked mutex API.
-<b>Live-Mutex is significantly (orders of magnitude) more performant than Lockfile and Warlock for high-concurrency locking requests.</b>
+* Live-Mutex is significantly (orders of magnitude) more performant than Lockfile and Warlock for high-concurrency locking requests.
-<i>When Warlock and Lockfile are not finely/expertly tuned, 5x more performant becomes more like 30x or 40x.</i>
+* When Warlock and Lockfile are not finely/expertly tuned, 5x more performant becomes more like 30x or 40x.
-<i>Live-Mutex should also be much less memory and CPU intensive than Lockfile and Warlock, because Live-Mutex is
-fully evented, and Lockfile and Warlock use a polling implementation by nature.</i>
+* Live-Mutex should also be much less memory and CPU intensive than Lockfile and Warlock, because Live-Mutex is fully evented, and Lockfile and Warlock use a polling implementation by nature.

 <br>

-This library is ideal for use cases for which a single broker is needed, and a distributed/networked locking mechanism <br>
+This library is ideal for use cases for which a single broker is needed, and a more robust distributed locking mechanism <br>
 is out-of-reach or otherwise inconvenient.
 You can easily Dockerize the Live-Mutex broker using: https://github.com/ORESoftware/dockerize-lmx-broker

 <br>

 On a single machine, use Unix Domain Sockets for max performance.
 On a network, use TCP. <br>
 To use UDS, pass in "udsPath" to the client and broker constructors.
 Otherwise for TCP, pass a host/port combo to both.